Bruce Willis' family shares an update on his health and new diagnosis – KION546

 According to the Mayo Clinic, frontotemporal dementia is an “umbrella term for a group of brain disorders that primarily affect the frontal and temporal lobes of the brain.
 These areas of the brain are generally associated with personality, behavior and language.”

-Willis’ most recent acting credit is “Detective Knight: Independence,” the third installment of the thriller film series “Detective Knight” which was released in January 2023.
+Willis’ most recent acting credit is “Detective Knight: Independence,” which was released in January 2023 and is the third installment of the thriller film series “Detective Knight.”
+He also has action movie “Assassin” slated for release next month.

 Willis and Heming Willis share two daughters, Mabel and Evelyn.
 With Moore, he is father to daughters Rumer, Scout and Tallulah.